Thriving Communities Initiative

-The Initiative Foundation invites communities across the 14-county region to apply for the newest version of its Thriving Communities Initiative (TCI), a redesigned program to engage new and emerging leaders in leadership development, asset-based community development and local philanthropy.
+The Thriving Communities Initiative (TCI) is a redesigned program to engage new and emerging leaders in leadership development, asset-based community development and local philanthropy.

 Phase l: Designed to support up to five communities, Phase I focuses on attracting, training and retaining a mix of existing, new and emerging community leaders.

 Phase ll: Up to three communities from Phase l will be selected to participate in additional programming.
-The goal is to engage a wider audience to create community and economic development opportunities—all of which can support the establishment of a community fund that may be eligible for a $20,000 Initiative Foundation challenge match.
+The goal is to engage a wider audience to create community and economic development opportunities.

 Phase I: Building the Capacity of Emerging Leaders

 Emerging Leaders alumnus James Ruiz of Long Prairie, Minn., is investing in his community by serving on the City Council and volunteering with the local fire department.

 Phase l of the Thriving Communities Initiative offers support for an individual community or a cohort-based training for up to five communities.
 Each community will assemble five to 10 existing leaders who are interested in strengthening their hometown leadership network.
 This three-month effort builds the capacity of these established leaders to host strategic conversations that expand their leadership base by recruiting and engaging new and emerging leaders from across the community.

 Central Minnesota’s population of people ages 65 and older is expected to grow by 49.5 percent over the next decade.
 During that same time, the number of working-age adults will increase by just 2 percent.
 Phase I of the TCI program addresses this pending shift and helps your local team gain an enhanced capacity to attract, train and retain effective and engaged community leaders.